awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-specific.md

 ## Go Platform Options<a name="command-options-golang"></a>

 You can use the following namespace to configure the proxy server to serve static files\.
-When a the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
+When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
 This reduces the number of requests that your application has to process\.

 Map a path served by the proxy server to a folder in your source code that contains static assets\.
 Each option that you define in this namespace maps a different path\.